-This is the foundation art course that instills an amazing set of basic vocabulary of techniques and materials upon which students can build upon serves as a prerequisite for all other art classes.
-Students will learn to strengthen and expand their artmaking skills, develop their ability to SEE closely, and build an awareness of designing a composition.
-General art history, observational drawing (contour drawing and shading), basic photography, and painting skills are emphasized.
+Art Foundation serves as a prerequisite (required course) for all other art classes in the NHS Art Department.
+This is the first art class that instills an amazing set of creative skills and a basic art vocabulary.
+Students will learn new techniques through the use of materials, and grow artistically through repetition and practice.
+In this course, students of all ability levels will learn to expand their technical skills, develop their ability to SEE closely, and build a useful awareness of composition and color theory.
+General art history, observational drawing (contour drawing and shading), photography, and painting skills are emphasized.